1602/compound/docs/sources/markdown/asset-compiler.md

 });
 ...
 ```
-This will compile stylus (or whatever you use as you css engine) files in
+This will compile stylus files (or whatever else you use as your css engine) in
 `/app/assets/stylesheets` into `/public/stylesheets` and `/app/assets/coffeescripts` into `/public/javascripts`

 ## Configuration